wp-plugins/vicomi-comment-system/readme.txt

 = 1.22 =
 * Profile changes - Follow other users, allow other users to follow you.
 = 1.23 =
 * Moderation improvements - GUI improvements and minor bug fixes.
+= 1.24 =
+* New graphs at the Moderation page - Get more insights.

 == Upgrade Notice ==